anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 A team may finish the game (1) player short, that is one (1) player less than they started the game with (eight (8) players for a nine (9) person line-up, nine (9) players for a ten (10) person lineup).
 Should a team fall below (8) players, the game is terminated and this team loses by forfeit.

 !!!
 Note "Example"
-      For a game subject to the Expanded Lineup, the required batting positions are nine (9), so as soon as each team has eight (8) players, the game must start.
+      For a game subject to the Expanded Lineup, the required number of batting positions is nine (9), so as soon as each team has eight (8) players, the game must start.

       If a team starts with (8) the vacant ninth spot is an automatic out each time it comes up.
 If the ninth player arrives after first pitch, that player may be inserted into the vacant spot.